GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/08.601-700/06.651-660/09.I'm-but-a-Stranger-Here/docs.md

 title: 659.
 I'm but a Stranger Here
 metadata:
     description:
-    keywords: Church Hymnal, I'm but a Stranger Here, I&#039;m but a stranger here,
+    keywords: Church Hymnal, I'm but a Stranger Here, I'm but a stranger here,
     author: Brian Onang'o
 ---